Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 Step 12 - Completing the HDL Coder Vivado setup

-This step is nescessary for rebuilding the HDL Coder designs from within MATLAB.
+This step is necessary for rebuilding the HDL Coder designs from within MATLAB.

 Locate on your Windows or Linux PC the path where Vivado 2020.2 was installed.
 You will need to locate the ‘bin’ directory.